nahitorres/AerialWaste/README.md

 ## License
-Creative Commons CC BY licensing scheme (see LICENSE).
+Creative Commons CC BY-NC-ND licensing scheme (see LICENSE).
 The usage of Google Imagery must respect the Google Earth terms and conditions [https://about.google/brand-resource-center/products-and-services/geo-guidelines/].

 ## Cite us
 ```